staterconsulting/abs-alexa/README.md

 ## To Do:
 - [ ] Implement self-hosting (currently, the skill only runs using AWS Lambda function)
+    - This is easy to achieve using Express.JS, but I have not yet included this in the repository.
 - [ ] Consider implementing persistent attributes to give Alexa a longer "memory" (store play sessions in a local database)
 - [ ] Add other intents, such as:
   - [ ] "Start the book over"